Is Fukushima still leaking radiation 2020?

 How long will Fukushima radiation last?

 In both accidents, radioactive iodine-131 posed the most immediate threat, but with a half-life of eight days, meaning half of the radioactive material decayed within that time, its effects soon dissipated.

 The no-entry zone around the nuclear plant makes up less than 3% of the prefecture’s area, and even inside most of the no-entry zone, radiation levels have declined far below the levels that airplane passengers are exposed to at cruising altitude.
 Needless to say, Fukushima is perfectly safe for tourists to visit.

-How many people died from Fukushima?
+How many died at Fukushima?

-Is Chernobyl still radioactive?
+Is Chernobyl still burning?

 So Is Chernobyl Still Burning ?
 Yes, but it is not what you think.
 Chernobyl still burns due to wildfires, According to Greenpeace organization wildfire started on April 3rd, due to abnormally hot, dry and windy weather.
 They are now the biggest fires ever recorded in the Chernobyl exclusion zone.